chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

 * The ``fraction refinement`` is set to 0.025.
 The objective here is to refine elements that become close to the particle when it's moving.
 This will mostly refine elements around the particle that are not included in the refinement zone around the particle.
 The refinement zone around the particle will be discussed in more detail in the IB particle section.

-* The ``set frequency`` is set to 1.
+* The ``frequency`` is set to 1.
 Since the particle is moving at each time step, the refinement zone around it should be reevaluated at each time step.

 * The ``max refinement level`` is set to 6.
-This parameter limits how small the elements around the particle can get limiting the total number of elements in the problem.
+This parameter limits how small the elements around the particle can get, limiting the total number of elements in the problem.
 Here we limit the mesh size to 8 elements per diameter of the particle.
-This should be sufficient to show the capability of the solver.
+This should be sufficient to show the capabilities of the solver.
 However, the discretization error is not negligible in this case.

 * The ``type`` is set to ``kelly``.
 Since the particle is moving and we do not want a uniform refinement of all the cells, we use the kelly error estimator based on the ``velocity`` variable.